 - How does the sales process unfold?
-What information needs to be gathered and conveyed at each stage of the sales process, and in which order to be achieve top sales outcomes.
+What information needs to be gathered and conveyed at each stage of the sales process?
+And in what order to achieve top sales outcomes?

-Ask you top performers to help you map out the topics to cover.
+Ask your top performers to help you map out the topics to cover.

 For people in the middle, producing average results:

-- it’s probably more about sales process than technical knowledge about the company and its products.
+- It’s probably more about the sales process than technical knowledge about the company and its products.

-- Either they know what to do and they’re skipping crucial steps, or they’re missing valuable insights on what to do in which order.
+- Either they know what to do, are skipping crucial steps, or are missing insights on what to do next.

 - Focus on practicing every step in the sales process, asking for commitments at each stage.

-- Once people practice in the classroom, head out into the field for some one-on-one time.
+- Once people practice in the classroom, head out into the field for one-on-one time.

-Enlist your top sales producers as mentors to help guide and coach people on what they need to do to boost results.
+Enlist top salespeople who deliver better as mentors to guide and coach others on how to boost results.

-If you have someone in the field who does an excellent job of tracking of prospects or documenting prospect needs ask them to show you what format they use to do that.
+If you have someone in the field who does an excellent job tracking prospects, ask what format they use.
 Same for proposals and every other part of the selling process.
 Use their tools to build standard forms everyone in sales can use.
 In other words, adopt and adapt tools that successful people already use.

 Keep track of results as you implement training.
-Look for increases in numbers of prospects identified, amount of initial information gathering meetings, quantity of proposals presented, number of closes, size and quality of sales completed.
-Focus on the most profitable sales and the best quality customers, and how to get more of those.
+Look for increased prospects identified, several initial meetings, proposals presented, closed, size, and quality of sales completed.
+Focus on the most profitable deals, the best quality customers, and how to get more.